Dynamic Wisp Removal in JWST NIRCam Images: Wisp Removal

 \subsection{Calibrating and Testing}

 It is important to test and calibrate the aggressiveness of any wisp removal scheme, since we do not want to remove real flux from the image or (ideally) leave any wisp flux behind.
-To optimise our wisp removal parameters we used a median-stack wisp template for filter F200W and detector NRCB4 (detector 4 of module B) since this is generally the worst wisp-affected filter-detector combination (see Figure \ref{fig:wisp_process_mock}).
-We then embedded this wisp template in 64 NRCA1, NRCA2, NRCB1 and NRCB2 frames (which are visually wisp-free) and attempted to remove the wisp with our automated scheme outlined above.
+To optimise our wisp removal parameters we used a median-stacked wisp template for filter F200W and detector NRCB4 since this is generally the worst wisp-affected filter-detector combination (see Figure \ref{fig:wisp_process_mock}).
+We then embedded this wisp template in 64 NRCA1, NRCA2, NRCB1 and NRCB2 frames (which are visually wisp-free) and attempted to remove the introduced wisp with our automated scheme as outlined above.

 Depending on the frame (and the fluxes of the real sources) the added wisp contains in the region of 10-20\% of the total pedestal subtracted flux in the image.
 It is often the brightest single `object' in the image, but since it is distributed over a large area it is usually also the lowest average surface brightness structure.
-These properties give some sense of the significance of wisps in terms of how much they can compromise JWST data, and also why removing them is challenging task.
+These properties give some sense of the significance of wisps in terms of how much they can compromise JWST data, and also why removing them is a challenging task.

 The default values presented above allow for nearly optimal wisp removal, where we err on the slightly aggressive side since local regions of over-subtraction are more easily fixed during later image stacking (the worst over-subtractions happen near bright stars where pixels will be flagged).
 Figure \ref{fig:wisp_process_mock} shows an example of a frame where the embedded wisp has been cleanly removed, and the final wisp template generated is visually close to the unknown (to the algorithm) wisp template embedded.
 The highest-resolution features of the embedded wisp cannot be fully recovered due to the lower signal-to-noise of the real data in a single frame.